 The amount you may borrower will depend on:

-In addition, the more valuable your home is, the older you are, and the lower the interest rate, the more you can borrow.
-If there is more than one borrower, the age of the youngest borrower is used to determine the amount you can borrow.
-For an estimate of HECM cash benefits, select the online calculator from the HECM Home Page.
+select the online calculator from the HECM Home Page.
 Many online reverse mortgage calculators can provide you with an estimate of the amount of funds you can borrow.

 8. Should I use an estate planning service to find a reverse mortgage lender?